saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

 heading: Prevention Is Better Than Cure
 subheading: Your Guide To Health And Longevity
 mainpitch:
-  title: How Can Hack Your Biology?
+  title: How Can You Hack Your Biology?
   description: >-
     Understanding polarity of nature is a ART.